Shih-Yu/Articles/Livepeer/GimbalTutorial/GimbalTutorial.md

 mkdir streamDemo && touch index.html
 ```

-Now lets change into the directory that we just created and open it with the code editor of your choice.
+Now change into the directory that we just created and open it with the code editor of your choice.

 ```sh
 cd streamDemo